aashnapshah/VLMs-Medical-Image-Interpretation/README.md

-# derm-gemini-vs-gpt4
+# gemini-vs-gpt4
-Comparing abnormality/malignant detection in radiology and dermatology images using large multimodal models
+Comparing binary classification in radiology, dermatology, and histology images using large multimodal models